sophie3101/sophie_practice_sql/README.md

-This repository houses a collection of my SQL practice materials
+This repository hosts a collection of my SQL practice materials